microsoft/nni/docs/en_US/Compression/pruning.rst

 The pruning methods explore the redundancy in the model weights(parameters) and try to remove/prune the redundant and uncritical weights.
 The redundant elements are pruned from the model, their values are zeroed and we make sure they don't take part in the back-propagation process.

-From pruning granularity perspective, fine-grained pruning or unstructured pruning refers to pruning each individual weights seperately.
+From pruning granularity perspective, fine-grained pruning or unstructured pruning refers to pruning each individual weights separately.
-Coarse-grained pruning or structured pruning is pruning entire group of weights, such as convolutional filter.
+Coarse-grained pruning or structured pruning is pruning entire group of weights, such as a convolutional filter.

 NNI provides multiple unstructured pruning and structured pruning algorithms.
 It supports Tensorflow and PyTorch with unified interface.